kzollove/Exercise-6/README.md

 After you have downloaded the data. you should first,

-- Calculate the average temperature using columns `TMAX` and `TMIN` and insert those values into a column called `TAVG`.
+- Calculate the average temperature using columns `TMAX` and `TMIN` and insert those values into a new column called `TAVG`.

 Next, you should use the approaches learned during this week and the same approaches as in Problem 3 to answer / do: